Skip to main content

 Once an application has been processed, and a student has been offered a room, it is not usually possible to change this unless a procedural irregularity has occurred.
 All offers are made within the parameters of our accommodation guarantee, namely the provision of a bedroom within our portfolio, not necessarily a bedroom of choice.

-When contacting the University to discuss room allocations, applicants are reminded that all communication needs to be in line with the Student Charter and Behavioural Code of Conduct.
+When contacting the University to discuss room allocations, applicants are reminded that all communication needs to be in line with the Student Charter.
 Our colleagues work hard to support our students and therefore aggressive, abusive or offensive language to our team will not be tolerated.
 We expect our colleagues to be treated with the courtesy, dignity, and respect they deserve.
-Employees of the University, whose family members plan on attending University will not be given any preferential treatment in regard to room allocation.
+Employees of the University, whose family members plan on attending University will not be given any preferential treatment regarding room allocation.

 Appendix 1. – Accommodation guarantees

-Offers made under our guarantee may be in University accommodation or in purpose-built accommodation owned or managed by a private provider.
+Offers made under our guarantee may be in University-owned accommodation, in a managed partnership or in purpose-built accommodation managed by a private provider.
 The University does not guarantee to match the applicant’s preferences.

 Offers of accommodation under this guarantee are time limited.
 The University will not guarantee accommodation unless the applicant accepts their accommodation offer within the stipulated deadline.